AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Subprograms which are called across the boundary of those units analyzed together should have a Global contract describing their effect on global data, otherwise they will be assumed to have no effect on global data.
-  A warning is guaranteed to be issued in that case.
+  A warning is guaranteed to be issued in cases where review is required.

 * [PARTIAL_TERMINATION]
   Subprograms which are called across the boundary of those units analyzed